PlaidCloud/website/content/en/docs/reference/kubectl/overview.md

       * [Use YAML rather than JSON](/docs/concepts/configuration/overview/#general-configuration-tips) since YAML tends to be more user-friendly, especially for configuration files.<br/>
      Example: `kubectl get -f ./pod.yaml`

 * `flags`: Specifies optional flags.
-For example, you can use the `-s` or `--server` flags to specify the address and port of the Kubernetes API server.<br/>
+For example, you can use the `-s` or `--server` flags to specify the address and port of the PlaidCloud API server.<br/>

 {{< caution >}}
 Flags that you specify from the command line override default values and any corresponding environment variables.